Jacqueline Dunbar-Jacob, PhD, RN, FAAN

 Pittsburgh, PA 15261

-Dr. Dunbar-Jacob is Dean at the University of Pittsburgh School Of Nursing; Professor of Nursing, Psychology, Epidemiology and Occupational Therapy.
+Dr. Dunbar-Jacob is Dean and Distinguished Service Professor of Nursing at the University of Pittsburgh School Of Nursing; as well as Professor of Psychology, Epidemiology and Occupational Therapy.

 ResearchDr.
 Dunbar-Jacob is a nurse/psychologist who has been involved in the study of patient adherence to treatment in individual studies and multi-center trials, addressing a variety of patient populations including rheumatological conditions, cardiovascular risk factors and diabetes.